 Now they are in a downward spiral.

-How Do You Combat a Lack of Trust in the Ability of Your Team?
+How Do You Start to Regain Trust in Your Team?

-It’s certainly not easy to come back from a lack of trust in a team.
+It’s certainly not easy to recover from a lack of trust in a team.
 I’ve been there before.
 Usually, getting back to the basics of leadership will help you.

 Firstly, you need to set clear expectations of your team members.
 Only when expectations are clear do you have the right to question your team on their performance.